Yutong-Z/Sparse-SVD-Algorithm/README.md

 #### Implementation of Sparse Singular Value Decomposition based on "Biclustering via Sparse Singular Value Decomposition" written by Mihee Lee, Haipeng Shen, Jianhua Z. Huang, and J. S. Marron.

-Package should be installed by `pip install SSVD663`
+Package should be installed by `pip install SSVD663`.
+It is avaliable on both PyPI (https://pypi.org/project/SSVD663/) and TestPyPI (https://test.pypi.org/project/SSVD663/).

 Load functions using `from SSVD663 import SSVD` and `from SSVD663 import SSVD_multi`